-The functional currency for each of the Company's subsidiaries, joint ventures and investments in associates, is the currency of the primary economic environment in which the entity operates.
+The functional currency for each of the Company's subsidiaries is the currency of the primary economic environment in which the entity operates.
 The Company has determined the functional currency of each entity is the US dollar.
 Determination of functional currency may involve certain judgments to determine the primary economic environment and the Company reconsiders the functional currency of its entities if there is a change in events and conditions which determined the primary economic environment.